StairwayB/pundit_roles/README.md

 that as well, if you so choose.

 ## Planned updates
-Authorizing associations, generators, and possibly rspec helpers will be coming in the near future.
+Generators, some config options, and possibly rspec helpers will be coming in the near future.

 ## Contributing
 Bug reports are welcome on GitHub at [StairwayB](https://github.com/StairwayB/pundit_roles).